haifa0000/Gartic.io-Auto-Draw-Bot/README.md

-If You Are A Begginger And Want The Screen?
+If You Are A Begginger And Want The Script?

 Just Press On View More Button

 T h i s